 The real name for Dragon Fruit is Pitaya, and, if you’ve been lucky enough to get over to Southeast Asia, then you’ve probably had this tasty fruit for breakfast.
 The fruit looks stunning.
 It comes encased in a pink skin that looks like it’s on fire with stylized fins.

 Cut one of these fruits in half, and you’ll be surprised by the gel-like fleshy insides.
 The flesh is actually white, which belies the fruit’s colorful exterior.
 It’s flecked with tiny black seeds, and the taste is fairly mild.
 Again, the interior betrays the look of the exterior.
 You’ll find the taste to be a fusion of melon and mild pear.

 You might miss this rather mundane looking fruit in its rather drab beige-colored skin.
-These odd fruits hang from a tree, they look like pears and they resemble a Valentine’s heart-shape when cut open.
+These odd fruits hang from a tree, they look like pears and they resemble Valentine’s heart-shape when cutting open.
 But it’s the texture of the flesh that gives this fruit its name.